fmatter/pyradigms/README.md

 All three have the optional argument `csv_output` which can contain a path to a csv file.
 If present, the output will be written to that file.

-Here is how the Murrinhpatha paradigm above can be constructed:
+Here is an example based on the Murrinhpatha verbs seen above, which can be found under [examples/murrinhpatha_verb_entries.csv](examples/murrinhpatha_verb_entries.csv).

 ```python
 import pyradigms as pyd